ruggeri/tech-notes/databases/indexes-01-log-structured-merge-tree.md

 merge things that are roughly the same size, which is more efficient.

 But that tends to slow down querying, since you have to look at each tree.
 To minimize this cost, you can use bloom filters.
+Note: this can't help with range queries, so that is a potential downside: it's hard to mitigate the cost of multiple levels when dealing with multiple levels.

 BigTable has does a similar merging thing, but I think sstables just use sorted files, without any tree structure.
 LevelDB is an LSM